TheTrio/SlickConvert/README.md

 ## Which OS does it run on

 Currently, SlickConvert only supports Windows - anything above Vista should be fine, although Windows 10 is recommended to make use of all of SlickConvert's features.

-In the future, SlickConvert might be expanded for Linux and Mac.

-## Where to contact us

-You can raise issues on Github to make us aware of your suggestions.
-You can also email us at shashwatkhanna312@gmail.com